EmyDuf/Dark_Trader/README.md

 └── Gemfile
 ```

-    'crypto_scraper.rb' : scrapes data from CoinMarketCap and returns current prices for corresponding cryptocurrencies.
+    `crypto_scraper.rb` : scrapes data from CoinMarketCap and returns current prices for corresponding cryptocurrencies.